flaxton/NextcloudDocs/README.md

 **Why would you not use a Network Drive?**

-If you are a light user of Nextcloud, the web browser interface is probably enough for you.
+* If you are a light user of Nextcloud, the web browser interface is probably enough for you.

+* If you have a slow Internet connection, a Network Drive will be slow to respond.
+This is because it downloads every file on demand when you access it, or uploads every file when you add it.
+The Desktop Sync client, on the other hand, syncs in the background, so that when you go to access a file, it has already been downloaded to your computer (using disk space), so there is no delay.
+The downside of the Desktop Sync client is the files take space on your computer.

-If you want your Nextcloud files/folders at all times, including when you are offline, such as when traveling, you would want to use the Nextcloud Sync client instead (next section).
+* If you want your Nextcloud files/folders at all times, including when you are offline, such as when traveling, you would want to use the Nextcloud Sync client instead (next section).
 This keeps all of the files/folders synced on your computer.
 If you modify files/folders while offline, those will be synced with Nextcloud the next time you are online.

 > To use a Network Drive on Nextcloud, [contact Fred Laxton](http://infotechdesign.net/www/contact) - the setup is somewhat technical and custom for each user.